 Thank you to all the wonderful people for adopting from the American Bullmastiff Association Rescue Service

-Meet Buster Brown our Rescue of The Month
+Meet Buster Brown

 Meet Buster Brown!
 This handsome red guy is about 4 years old and is being fostered in San Antonio, TX.
 Buster is neutered, micro-chipped, and up-to-date on all vaccinations.
 He is housebroken and crate-trained.
 Buster gets along well with the puppies he’s being fostered with and female dogs, and he loves kids!
 He has great leash manners, knows ‘sit’, and loves the swimming pool.
 For more information on Buster Brown, or to make him part of your family, please email us at: firstname.lastname@example.org.
 PLEASE NOTE: Adopters are only considered with a completed application.
 Please visit Rescue Application to apply.
 Remember – If you can’t help by adopting a homeless Bullmastiff, please consider making a donation to ABA Rescue Services.